-The responsibilities of LIGO Laboratory include operating the LIGO detectors, research and developent aimed at further improving the capabilities of the LIGO detectors, research in the fundamental physics of gravitation, astronomy, and astrophysics, and public education and outreach.
+The “LIGO Laboratory” comprises LIGO staff, scientists, and engineers based at Caltech and MIT, and the two detector sites in Washington and Louisiana.
+The responsibilities of LIGO Laboratory include operating the detectors, research and development aimed at further improving the capabilities of LIGO's detectors, research in the fundamental physics of gravitation, astronomy, and astrophysics, and public education and outreach.
 LIGO is funded by the U.S. National Science Foundation and operated by the California Institute of Technology (Caltech) and the Massachusetts Institute of Technology (MIT).

 Click on the links on the left or below to learn more about LIGO.

-- Mission What is LIGO's scientific mission?
+- Mission: What is LIGO's scientific mission?

-- Facts Discover some interesting and fun facts related to LIGO
+- Facts: Discover some interesting and fun facts related to LIGO

-- Facilities Learn more about LIGO's two detectors and its university research centers
+- Facilities: Learn more about LIGO's two detectors and its university research centers

-- Timeline LIGO timeline
+- Timeline: LIGO timeline

-- News Blog Read about what's happening at the LIGO Lab.
+- News Blog: Read about what's happening at the LIGO Lab.

-- FAQ Answers to some common questions people have about LIGO
+- FAQ: Answers to some common questions people have about LIGO

 - For Media: Contacts, pointers to press kit, fact sheet, galleries of images and videos